yan99033/MiDaS-cpp/README.md

 </p>

 PyTorch C++ implementation of MiDaS for single-image relative depth prediction.
 Relative depth prediction, in general, provides more accurate depth prediction in various scene types by forgoing absolute depth scale, compared to absolute depth prediction (e.g., [monodepth](https://github.com/yan99033/monodepth-cpp)).
-For more information, please visit the [repo](https://github.com/intel-isl/MiDaS).
-The original work is implemented in Python.
+For more information, please visit the [original work](https://github.com/intel-isl/MiDaS), which is implemented in Python.

-The C++ implementation is especially useful for researchers who are working on robotics problem.
+The C++ implementation is especially useful for researchers who are working on robotics problems.
 Tested on Ubuntu 20.04 with an Intel i7 processor and an Nvidia 1070 graphics card.

 ## Tested environment